Newcastle University: International

 In September 2008, the university's first overseas branch was opened in Singapore, a Marine International campus called, NUMI Singapore.
 This later expanded beyond marine subjects and became Newcastle University Singapore, largely through becoming an Overseas University Partner of Singapore Institute of Technology.

-In 2011, the university's Medical School opened an international branch campus in Iskandar Puteri, Johor, Malaysia, namely Newcastle University Medicine Malaysia.
+In 2011, the university's Medical School opened an international branch campus in Iskandar Puteri, Johor, Malaysia, Newcastle University Medicine Malaysia.

 Student accommodation

 Leazes Terrace, a Grade I listed building, designed by Thomas Oliver and built by Richard Grainger, in 1829–34; now student accommodation.

 Newcastle University has many catered and non-catered halls of residence available to first-year students, located around the city of Newcastle.
 Popular Newcastle areas for private student houses and flats off campus include Jesmond, Heaton, Sandyford, Shieldfield, South Shields and Spital Tongues.

-Henderson Hall was used as a hall of residence until a fire destroyed it in 2023.
+Henderson Hall was used as a hall of residence but "had been empty for a few years" before a fire destroyed it in 2023.

 St Mary's College in Fenham, one of the halls of residence, was formerly St Mary's College of Education, a teacher training college.

 Organisation and governance

-The current Chancellor is the British poet and artist Imtiaz Dharker.
-She assumed the position of Chancellor on 1 January 2020.
-The vice-chancellor is Chris Day, a hepatologist and former pro-vice-chancellor of the Faculty of Medical Sciences.
+The current chancellor is the British poet and artist Imtiaz Dharker.
+She assumed the position of chancellor on 1 January 2020.
+The vice-chancellor is Chris Day, a hepatologist and former pro-vice-chancellor of the faculty of medical sciences.

 The university has an enrolment of some 16,000 undergraduate and 5,600 postgraduate students.
-Teaching and research are delivered in 19 academic schools, 13 research institutes and 38 research centres, spread across three Faculties: the Faculty of Humanities and Social Sciences; the Faculty of Medical Sciences; and the Faculty of Science, Agriculture and Engineering.
+Teaching and research are delivered in 19 academic schools, 13 research institutes and 38 research centres, spread across three faculties: the faculty of humanities and social sciences; the faculty of medical sciences; and the faculty of science, agriculture and engineering.
 The university offers around 175 full-time undergraduate degree programmes in a wide range of subject areas spanning arts, sciences, engineering and medicine, together with approximately 340 postgraduate taught and research programmes across a range of disciplines.

 It holds a series of public lectures called 'Insights' each year in the Curtis Auditorium in the Herschel Building.
 Many of the university's partnerships with companies, like Red Hat, are housed in the Herschel Annex.